Choose Language

 Which is better for compliance: risk assessment or vulnerability assessment?

 Compliance frameworks usually require both.
-Vulnerability assessments prove that systems are checked for weaknesses, while risk assessments demonstrate business-level risk management.
+Vulnerability Compliance prove that systems are checked for weaknesses, while risk assessments demonstrate business-level risk management.

 Author